awesome-panel/awesome-panel/gallery/bootstrap_dashboard/about.md

-## About
+# About

-The purpose of this app is demonstrate that a Bootstrap Dashboard as close to the [bootstrap dashboard template](https://getbootstrap.com/docs/4.3/examples/dashboard/) from [getboostrap.com](https://getbootstrap.com/) can be implemented in [Panel](https://panel.pyviz.org/)
+The purpose of this app is to demonstrate that a Dashboard Layout very similar to the [bootstrap dashboard template](https://getbootstrap.com/docs/4.3/examples/dashboard/) from [getboostrap.com](https://getbootstrap.com/) can be implemented in [Panel](https://panel.pyviz.org/).

 ![GetBootstrap Dashboard Template](https://getbootstrap.com/docs/4.4/assets/img/examples/dashboard.png)